Poland in the Eurovision Song Contest 2019: Semi-final

 Tulia took part in technical rehearsals on 4 and 9 May, followed by dress rehearsals on 13 and 14 May.
 This included the jury show on 13 May where the professional juries of each country watched and voted on the competing entries.

 The Polish performance featured the members of Tulia performing in red veils, which they removed to reveal red tops and multi-coloured frilled skirts with gold traditional headwear and coloured ribbons.
 The performers initially stood in a circle on a rotating raised round platform before moving into position facing the audience with forward and back arrangements and performing a choreographed routine.
 The stage was predominately in red and yellow colours with the LED screens displaying a close-up video of the four singers in black and white.
 The Polish performance was directed by Konrad Smuga.

 At the end of the show, Poland was not announced among the top 10 entries in the first semi-final and therefore failed to qualify to compete in the final.
-It was later revealed that Poland placed fourteenth in the semi-final, receiving a total of 120 points: 60 points from the televoting and 60 points from the juries.
+It was later revealed that Poland placed eleventh in the semi-final, receiving a total of 120 points: 60 points from the televoting and 60 points from the juries.
 Following unconfirmed reports that the votes of Czech juror Jitka Zelenková had been reversed, Poland would have qualified to the final instead of Belarus, which placed tenth in the semi-final with a difference of 2 points.
 With the old voting system, Poland would also have qualified instead of Belarus and place ninth with 67 points.